open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-06.md

 include the addition of a dry run flag, allowing TLS settings to be provided in memory, updates to the connector nodes, and updates to various modules.

-0.79.0 includes deprecations, enhancements, and bug fixes.
+0.79.0 includes deprecations, enhancements, and bugfixes.
 The release deprecates the `Host.GetExporters` function, adds connectors to the output of the components command, improves the behavior of the scraperhelper, optimizes the multiBatcher to avoid a global lock, and fixes a bug related to data replication in connectors.

 In addition,
 [collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases/tag/v0.80.0)